rtiangha/bravely-offline-citra/README.md

 `cmake -G "MSYS Makefiles" -DCMAKE_BUILD_TYPE=Release -DCMAKE_CXX_FLAGS="-march=native -O2" -DCMAKE_C_FLAGS="-march=native -O2" ..`

-before running `make -jN` instead, which may help you eke out a few more fps of performance.
+before running `ninja` instead, which may help you eke out a few more fps of performance.
 Just note that if you choose to compile the program in this way, it may not run on another computer with different specs.

 ### Clang Build with MSYS2